duncanberger/backup_pgl2024/README.md

 </p>

 > [!NOTE]
 > This repository contains modified code from the original repository that accompanied the pre-print publication in [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.12.19.571883v1).
 The original repository and code was authored by [Duncan Burger](https://github.com/duncanberger).
-To view the original repository, please click on the gollowing links:
+To view the original repository, please click on the following links:
 > |[Brueggemann Lab (forked) Repository](https://github.com/brueggemann-lab/PGL_cgMLST) | [Duncan Burger's Repository](https://github.com/duncanberger/PGL_cgMLST)|
 > |-------------------------------------------------------------------------------------|-------------------------------------------------------------------------|